Swissquote vs Pepperstone Comparison

 How do Swissquote and Pepperstone differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Swissquote or Pepperstone?
+Which broker offers more tradeable asset classes, Swissquote or Pepperstone?

 Can I trade cryptocurrency with Swissquote or Pepperstone?